SocksTheWolf/SkyScheduler/README.md

    - `DEFAULT_ADMIN_BSKY_PASS` - the above account's bsky app password
    - `SIGNUP_TOKEN_SECRET` - the invite code/password for this app.

-Note: When deploying, these variables should also be configured as secrets in your Cloudflare worker dashboard.
+**Note**: When deploying, these variables should also be configured as secrets in your Cloudflare worker dashboard.
 You can also do this via `npx wrangler secret put <NAME_OF_SECRET>`.

 4. Install dependencies
 ```bash